 The About Pipelines series is dedicated to providing the facts about transmission pipelines in Canada and their role in Canadians’ lives.
 All photos are the property of CEPA and/or its member companies.

-What are pipeline companies doing to keep their operations safe?
-(PDF)
+Pipeline operations – What pipeline companies are doing to keep their operations safe

-How do pipeline regulations protect Canadians and the environment?
-(PDF)
+Regulatory oversight – How pipeline regulations protect Canadians and the environment

-How are stakeholders involved in pipeline projects?
-(PDF)
+Stakeholder involvement – How are stakeholders involved in pipeline projects?